 I have come across Dgraph in my tech feeds so often that I want to try this along with redisgraph as the first option.
 But I want to know some of the basics of modelling our data for a graph-based database, choosing a right querying mechanism (graphql vs cypher etc.).
 So I am basically looking for some good introductory material which people have come across / recommend wrt graph databases, modelling our data for graphs (Should we create an edge or should we store it as a node property ? etc.).

 The reason why we want to move away from ELK is primarily because it scales poorly when we have multiple GBs of data and we try to do a temporal query.
-Our setup and usecase is somewhat documented at https://psankar.blogspot.com/2020/05/what-database-solution-would-you-pick.html if you are curios.
+Our setup and usecase is somewhat documented at What database solution would you pick ? if you are curios.